twilio-professional-services/flex-project-template/docs/docs/feature-library/worker-details.md

 # How does it work?

 The Supervisor can select a worker to view or edit from the Teams view.
 The Worker Canvas side panel displays the Worker Skills and possibly one or more other features related to the worker in different tabs.
 The Details tab shows the agent name and the attributes.
-The list of available Team names and Departments is read from the common configuration in the Admin UI.
+The list of available **Teams** and **Departments** is read from the common configuration in the Admin UI.

+The **Manager** and **Location** fields are text input boxes without limitations.

+**Unit Leader** and **Coach** are boolean fields these attibutes can be enabled or disabled for each worker.

 Saving changes to the worker details updates the Worker Attributes using a Twilio serverless function.